Businesses qualify for TODS in five categories:

 - Businesses that qualify for a TODS will receive a list of qualified TODS sign manufacturers.
 Contact as many manufacturers as you wish to get the best price.

-- Bring the sign to the county highway department with a check for $250 payable to the Wisconsin Department of Transportation (this is the installation fee).
+- Bring or ship the signs to the county highway department and provide a check for $250/sign payable to the Wisconsin Department of Transportation (this is the installation fee).

 - The county highway department will install the sign.